eqdcheng/zh2en_ASR_Wav2Vec2/README.md

 #### A translation system that converts Mandarin Chinese Spoken input, converts the Chinese into text, and converts the Chinese text into English with a Transformer model from OpenNMT.

-- zh2en_ASR_Character_Model.ipynb uses Wav2Vec2 to convert speech data into text, and zh2en_Transformer_Model.ipynb converts the Chinese text into Enlgish text.
+- zh2en_ASR_Character_Model.ipynb uses Wav2Vec2 Character-based model to convert speech data into text, and zh2en_Transformer_Model.ipynb converts the Chinese text into Enlgish text.